 5. Paper, Ghent, 22 March 2016: Literary Studies Workshop.
 Title of the presentation: ‘Outlining the paper ‘Mau Mau memoirs and Kenyan cultural history’.

 6. Lecture: Nairobi, British Institute for Eastern Africa (BIEA), 4 February 2016:

 ‘Song and nationalism: political communication during the Angolan and Kenyan liberation wars (1950s-1975).’ http://www.biea.ac.uk/event/song-and-nationalism-political-communication-during-the-angolan-and-kenyan-liberation-wars-1950s-1975/

-- PAPER: Birmingham University (UK), 12-14 November 2015, Paper presentation at Symposium: ‘Landscapes, Sources, and Intellectual Projects in African History: Rethinking Historical Evidence and its Interpretation’, in honour of Paulo Fernando de Moraes Farias.
+9. Paper & participation in Symposium: Birmingham University (UK), 12-14 November 2015: ‘Landscapes, Sources, and Intellectual Projects in African History: Rethinking Historical Evidence and its Interpretation’, in honour of Paulo Fernando de Moraes Farias.

-- LECTURE: Bayreuth University (Germany), 3 November 2015, Guest Lecture in the African History Seminar, organized by Prof. Achim von Oppen.
-Title: ‘Education and politics in the sixteenth century Kongo Kingdom’.
+10. Lecture: Bayreuth (Germany), 3 November 2015, Guest lecture in the African History Seminar, organised by Prof. Achim von Oppen.
+Title of the presentation: ‘Education and politics in the sixteenth century Kongo Kingdom’.

 For a full list of papers and presentations, do not hesitate to contact me.

 - December 2017, INALCO, Paris, committee of PhD defence: Aicha Aid Berry, ‘Rituel et Oralité chez les Ait Soukhmanes.
 Le cérémonial du mariage: une pratique en mutation’.
 Supervised by Prof. dr. Daniela Merolla.